 Most people would recommend a firearm for urban survival self-defense.

-However, I want to be clear that a firearm is only useful if:
+However, I want to be clear that a firearm is only helpful if:

 - You know how to use it